esqLABS/cts/tests/testthat/_snaps/simulation.md

       Automatically adding interactions to the simulation.
       Using first interaction found for each enzyme/compound pair.
       Warning:
-      Automatically adding processes to the simulation for compound `Rifampicin`.
+      Automatically adding processes to the simulation for compound `Levonorgestrel 1`.
       Using first processes of each type and of each metabolizing enzyme found.
       Warning:
-      Automatically adding processes to the simulation for compound `Midazolam`.
+      Automatically adding processes to the simulation for compound `Itraconazole`.
       Using first processes of each type and of each metabolizing enzyme found.

 # Adding default interactions works.